Crawford's Defeat by the Indians: Recordings

-The only known recording of "Crawford’s Defeat by the Indians" was performed by Jaclyn Bradley Palmer & Ceud Mìle Fàilte in preparation for the 230th anniversary of the Crawford Expedition.
-It is based on the familiar melody of "Bonnie Dundee" and includes a brief interlude, "Fortune Favours the Strong," written by Paul Kirk, who plays fiddle on the recording.
+The only known recording of "Crawford’s Defeat by the Indians" was performed by Jaclyn Bradley Palmer and Ceud Mìle Fàilte in preparation for the 230th anniversary of the Crawford Expedition.
+It is based on the familiar melody of "Bonnie Dundee" and includes a brief interlude, "Fortune Favours the Strong", written by Paul Kirk, who plays fiddle on the recording.
 Other musicians that performed on "Crawford’s Defeat by the Indians" include Elizabeth Crowe, who plays cello and spoons; John McClellan, a descendant of John B. McClelland and Thomas Gaddis, who plays guitar and percussion; Jaclyn Bradley Palmer who performs vocals; Vincent Polowy, who plays guitar and six-string banjo; Erica Tompkins, who plays fiddle and bodhrán; and Julie Wesolek, who plays tin whistle and piccolo.
 "Crawford’s Defeat by the Indians" was produced by John McClellan and Bryan Patrick and was recorded, mixed, and mastered by Bryan Patrick for Jungle Recording Studio, Lorain, Ohio.